adadallison/Tank-Game-Java/README.md

 begin the game once the start panel appears, the player can press the space key to begin playing instead of clicking Start.
 The only rules are that aeer having 5 lives while having 100 health count, the mushrooms and coins (power-ups) are no longer effective.
 Players die when they have zero, lives and this will make them lose the game.
 They also have a bulletproof power-up, the other players bullets are not effective.

+*read more in depth overview of project the Documentation PDF